At Making Music we want to celebrate the wonderful breadth and variety of music that our member groups perform by broadcasting it to the world!

 When will the virtual concerts be broadcast?

-The concerts will be broadcast at 7pm on the following dates on our Youtube Channel
+The concerts will be broadcast at 7pm on our Youtube Channel

 Click on the relevant link below.
 This will take you to a short form on our website where we will ask for a few details.
 If you are ready to send files now, you will be asked to upload your files to DropBox (you don't need to have a DropBox account to do this).
 If you are submitting files later, you will get an email with details for the DropBox.
 You can also simply choose to register interest for now.